Your Quick Guide To Creating Content for Every Stage of The Buyer’s Journey

 • Infographics: As the name suggests, infographics are highly informative graphics that present data in a visual and fun way.
 They fit the awareness stage perfectly, as they are easy to consume and don’t require a lot of commitment.

-• How-to videos: If you didn’t already read our article on video content marketing, now is the time to do it.
+• How-to videos: If you haven’t already read our article on video content marketing, now is the time to do it.
 As a fast form of content that doesn’t require as much attention as reading an article, video is the future of content marketing

 • Social media posts: What better way to reach a wider audience than through social media?
 From Instagram stories to posts on LinkedIn or Facebook, social media posts are a great way to catch your prospects’ attention.